dtdannen/dcss-ai-wrapper/README.md

 Note these instructions may be outdated - they need to be double checked.

-# 1. Start webserver
+## Start webserver

-> cd crawl_18/crawl/crawl-ref/source/
-> python2 webserver/server.py
+   `cd crawl_18/crawl/crawl-ref/source/`
+   `python2 webserver/server.py`

-# 2. now check to see if its up using a browser at localhost:8080
+## now check to see if its up using a browser at localhost:8080

-# 2.5.
-If this is the first time you are running this on your machine,
+### If this is the first time you are running this on your machine,
   you will need to register an account on the webserver (in the browser).
 Keep track of the username and password, as you will enter this into the code file, which the agent will use to connect to the server.

-# 3. In a new terminal, go back to top level dir
+## In a new terminal, go back to top level dir

-# 4. run the test_interface script using python3 (sidenote: installing asyncio
+## run the test_interface script using python3 (sidenote: installing asyncio
   on python2.x will initially work but then you get errors when trying to import it)

-> python3 main.py
+    `python3 main.py`

 # Watching the Agent Play

-# 1. Navigate your browser to localhost:8080
+1. Navigate your browser to localhost:8080

-# 2. You should see a list of agents playing, click on the agent's name to spectate (note, you do not need to log in
+2. You should see a list of agents playing, click on the agent's name to spectate (note, you do not need to log in for this).
-# for this).
 If you don't see the agent on the list, try refreshing the page.